Docufi3d/Fund-13/Readme.md

-# Catalyst Fund 13 – Docufi3d (BlockSign) – Proposal Output Submission
+# Catalyst Fund 13 – Docufi3d – Proposal Output Submission

 Welcome to the official submission repository for the **Catalyst Fund 13** proposal titled **"Bridging Web2 to Web3 with Swisscom: Onboarding SMEs to Cardano with Digital Signing"**.